alexander-nolan/docker-kube-admin/labs/stateful/index.md

 By default, deleting a PersistentVolumeClaim will delete its associated persistent volume.
 What if you wanted to keep the volume?

-1. Find the PersistentVolume attached to the PersistentVolumeClaim data-mysql-2:
+Find the `PersistentVolume` attached to the `PersistentVolumeClaim` `data-mysql-2`

 ```sh
 export pv=$(kubectl -n mysql get pvc data-mysql-2 -o json | jq --raw-output '.spec.volumeName')
 echo data-mysql-2 PersistentVolume name: ${pv}
 ```

-2. Update the ReclaimPolicy:
+Update the `ReclaimPolicy`

 ```sh
 kubectl -n mysql patch pv ${pv} -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}'
 ```

-3. Verify the ReclaimPolicy was updated:
+Verify the `ReclaimPolicy` was updated

 ```sh
 kubectl -n mysql get persistentvolume
 ```

-Now, if you delete the PersistentVolumeClaim data-mysql-2, you can still see the Azure Managed Disk in your Azure portal, with its state as "available".
+Now, if you delete the `PersistentVolumeClaim` `data-mysql-2`, you can still see the Azure Managed Disk in your Azure portal, with its state as "available".

-4. Change the reclaim policy back to "Delete" to avoid orphaned volumes:
+Let's change the reclaim policy back to "Delete" to avoid orphaned volumes:

 ```sh
 kubectl -n mysql patch pv ${pv} -p '{"spec":{"persistentVolumeReclaimPolicy":"Delete"}}'
 unset pv
 ```

-5. Delete data-mysql-2:
+Delete `data-mysql-2`

 ```sh
 kubectl -n mysql delete pvc data-mysql-2